emytek/Randal-booking/README.md

 # Randal-booking
-A fullstack MERN booking app
+Client-side rendering of a fullstack MERN booking app using react js